Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Unit Test Library](https://github.com/zhenkunl/Fortran_UnitTest): pure Fortran library using Object-Oriented Programming (OOP), by zhenkunl.
 It is strongly inspired by [Zofu](https://github.com/acroucher/zofu), and its output format is derived from [fortran-unit-test](https://github.com/dongli/fortran-unit-test).

+[Fortran Unit Test Framework (FortUTF)](https://github.com/artemis-beta/FortUTF): unit test framework written purely in Fortran to be compatible with as many projects as possible, by Kristian Zarębski

 [FyTest — Instant Fortran unit testing](https://github.com/aradi/fytest): lightweight unit testing framework for Fortran, by Bálint Aradi.
 Thanks to its header-only design, it can be easily bundled with any Fortran project without creating extra dependencies.

 [pFUnit](https://github.com/Goddard-Fortran-Ecosystem/pFUnit): unit testing framework enabling JUnit-like testing of serial and MPI-parallel software written in Fortran, from Goddard-Fortran-Ecosystem.
 Limited support for OpenMP is also provided in the form of managing exceptions in a thread-safe manner.